Somali Armed Forces: 1960 to 1978

+Colonel Abdullahi Ahmed Irro, the commander of the Somali Armed Forces, pictured in 1977.

 Just prior to independence in 1960, the Trust Territory of Somalia established a national army to defend the nascent Somali Republic's borders.
 A law to that effect was passed on 6 April 1960.
 Thus the Somali Police Force's Mobile Group (Darawishta Poliska or Darawishta) was formed.
 12 April 1960 has since been marked as Armed Forces Day.
 British Somaliland became independent on 26 June 1960 as the State of Somaliland, and the Trust Territory of Somalia (the former Italian Somaliland) followed suit five days later.
 On 1 July 1960, the two territories united to form the Somali Republic.
 After independence, the Darawishta merged with the former British Somaliland Scouts to form the 5,000 strong Somali National Army.
 The new military's first commander was Colonel Daud Abdulle Hirsi, a former officer in the British military administration's police force, the Somalia Gendarmerie.
 Officers were trained in the United Kingdom, Egypt and Italy.
 Despite the social and economic benefits associated with military service, the armed forces began to suffer chronic manpower shortages only a few years after independence.

 Merging British and Italian Somaliland caused significant controversy.
 The distribution of power between the two regions and among the major clans in both areas was a bone of contention.
 In December 1961, a group of British-trained northern non-commissioned officers in Hargeisa revolted after southern officers took command of their units.
 The rebellion was put down by other northern Noncommissioned officers (NCOs), although dissatisfaction in the north lingered.
 Adam notes that in the aftermath of this mutiny, first armed forces commander General Daud Abdulle Hirsi (Hawiye/Abgaal) placed the most senior northerner, Colonel Mohamed Haji Ainashe, as head of the army in the north.

 By October 1962 British officials were reporting that there was a Northern Military Zone with its headquarters in Hargeisa, supervising two battalions in Hargisa and Burao, while in the south, Army HQ in Mogadishu supervised four battalions, at Mogadishu, Beletweyne, Galkayo, and Baidoa.
 These four battalions plus smaller units were to come under control of a planned Southern Military Zone.

 The force was expanded and modernized after the rebellion with the assistance of Soviet and Cuban advisors.
 The Library of Congress wrote in the early 1990s that "[i]n 1962 the Soviet Union agreed to grant a US$32 million loan to modernise the Somali army, and expand it to 14,000 personnel.
 Moscow later increased the amount to US$55 million.
 The Soviet Union, seeking to counter United States influence in the Horn of Africa, made an unconditional loan" and set a "generous twenty-year repayment schedule."
 However other sources date the Somali-Soviet discussions to October 1963 or later, and discuss how the United States, West Germany, Great Britain, and Italy tried and failed to get Somalia to accept a Western counteroffer through 1962 and 1963.